Nathanpratt2/findvegdish/README.md

 Date Normalization: extracting accurate publication dates from JSON-LD schema, meta tags, or URL patterns.
 3. Automated Tagging (Logic-Based)
 To avoid the complexity of a manual database or an LLM, the script auto-tags recipes using keyword matching:
-WFPB: Looks for "oil-free," "whole food," "no oil," "refined sugar free."
+WFPB: Looks for things such as "oil-free," "whole food," "no oil," "refined sugar free."
-Easy: Looks for "1-pot," "30-minute," "simple," "air fryer," "5-ingredient."
+Easy: Looks for things such as "1-pot," "30-minute," "simple," "air fryer," "5-ingredient."
-Budget: Looks for "cheap," "pantry," "beans," "rice," "economical."
+Budget: Looks for things such as "cheap," "pantry," "beans," "rice," "economical."
 Gluten-Free (GF): Checks titles and source tags, with a safety filter to remove the tag if keywords like "seitan" or "wheat" appear.
 4. Database Hygiene & Output
 Global Deduplication: Removes duplicate recipes if posted by the same author across different feeds, prioritizing the version with better metadata (e.g., GF specific feeds).
 Spam Filtering: aggressive filtering of non-recipe content (e.g., "Gift Guides," "Meal Plans," "Travel," "Giveaways").
 LLM Context Generation: Automatically generates an llms.txt file, providing AI models with a structured index of the site's content for better SEO and citations.

+# Feed Health Report
-Feed Health Report: Generates FEED_HEALTH.md to visualize scrape success rates, broken links, and database composition.
+Very important - Generates FEED_HEALTH.md to visualize scrape success rates, broken links, and database composition.
+The ultimate hub for maintaining the website

-📱 Frontend Architecture (index.html)
+# 📱 Frontend Architecture (index.html)
 The frontend is a single-file Vanilla JS application designed for speed and UX.
 Search & Discovery
 Fuzzy Search: Implements a Levenshtein distance algorithm for "typo-tolerant" searching directly in the browser.